JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

     }
     ```

+    Now it uses `MessageService` to work with database.

 ## Configure the database

+Configure the database in the application:

-1. Create a new folder called `sql` in the `src/main/resources`.
+1. Create a new folder called `sql` in the `src/main/resources` with the `scheme.sql` file inside.
+It will store the database scheme:

     ![Create a new folder](spring-boot-sql-scheme.png)

-2. We have added database support to the application.
-Now we need to configure the database.
-   Then put the SQL code into the `src/main/resources/sql/schema.sql` file:

-   Since this is a demo project, we will not be designing anything complex and we’ll stick to the following structure:
+2. Update the `src/main/resources/sql/schema.sql` file with the following code:

     ```sql
     CREATE TABLE IF NOT EXISTS messages (